 Correspondence and Customer Service: Financial Redress

-The Complaints factsheet, available on the HMRC Internet site, broadly sets out the circumstances in which we may reimburse costs incurred as a result of our errors or unreasonable delay.
+Complain about HMRC, is available on the HMRC Internet site.
+This broadly sets out the circumstances in which we may reimburse costs incurred as a result of our errors or unreasonable delay.
 It also sets out the circumstances in which we may make a consolatory payment for worry and distress.

 You must refer through your manager, claims for reimbursement of costs arising from our delays or mistakes to the SAV Customer Service Manager.
 Before you do so, you should acknowledge the claim and explain to whom you are referring it.